Woodward book: Trump says he knew coronavirus was ‘deadly’ and worse than the flu while intentionally misleading Americans

 Trump was taken with Kim’s flattery, Woodward writes, telling the author pridefully that Kim had addressed him as “Excellency.”
 Trump remarked that he was awestruck meeting Kim for the first time in 2018 in Singapore, thinking to himself, “Holy shit,” and finding Kim to be “far beyond smart.”
 Trump also boasted to Woodward that Kim “tells me everything,” including a graphic account of Kim having his uncle killed.

-Trump did not share his letters to Kim — “those are so top secret,” the president said — though Woodward writes that Trump sent Kim a copy of the New York Times featuring a picture of the two men on the front page.
+Trump did not share his letters to Kim — “Those are so top secret,” the president said — though Woodward writes that Trump sent Kim a copy of the New York Times featuring a picture of the two men on the front page.
 “Chairman, great picture of you, big time,” Trump wrote on the paper in marker.
-(Trump falsely boasted to Woodward, “He never smiled before.
+(Trump falsely boasted to Woodward: “He never smiled before.
 I’m the only one he smiles with.”)

 Trump reflected on his relationships with authoritarian leaders generally, including Turkish President Recep Tayyip Erdogan.
 “It’s funny, the relationships I have, the tougher and meaner they are, the better I get along with them,” he told Woodward.
 “You know?
 Explain that to me someday, okay?”

-In the midst of reflecting upon how close the United States had come in 2017 to war with North Korea, Trump revealed, “I have built a nuclear — a weapons system that nobody’s ever had in this country before.
+In the midst of reflecting upon how close the United States had come in 2017 to war with North Korea, Trump revealed: “I have built a nuclear — a weapons system that nobody’s ever had in this country before.
 We have stuff that you haven’t even seen or heard about.
 We have stuff that Putin and Xi have never heard about before.
 There’s nobody — what we have is incredible.”

-Woodward writes that anonymous sources later confirmed that the U.S. military had a secret new weapons system, but they would not provide details, and that the sources were surprised Trump had disclosed it.
+Woodward writes that anonymous people later confirmed that the U.S. military had a secret new weapons system, but they would not provide details, and that the sources were surprised Trump had disclosed it.

-The book documents private grumblings, periods of exasperation and wrestling about whether to quit among the so-called adults of the Trump orbit: Mattis, Coats and former secretary of state Rex Tillerson.
+The book documents private grumblings, periods of exasperation and wrestling about whether to quit among the so-called adults of the Trump orbit: Mattis, Coats and then-Secretary of State Rex Tillerson.

 Mattis quietly went to Washington National Cathedral to pray about his concern for the nation’s fate under Trump’s command and, according to Woodward, told Coats, “There may come a time when we have to take collective action” since Trump is “dangerous.
 He’s unfit.”

-In a separate conversation recounted by Woodward, Mattis told Coats, “The president has no moral compass,” to which the director of national intelligence replied, “True.
+In a separate conversation recounted by Woodward, Mattis told Coats, “The president has no moral compass,” to which the director of national intelligence replied: “True.
 To him, a lie is not a lie.
 It’s just what he thinks.
 He doesn’t know the difference between the truth and a lie.”

 Woodward describes Coats’s experience as especially tortured.
 Coats, a former senator from Indiana, was recruited into the administration by Vice President Pence, and his wife is quoted as recalling a dinner at the White House when she interacted with Pence.